 Mark Nicely, GUEST COLUMNIST

-Additionally, the atmosphere of those state-sanctioned public modes of transportation were seen as an invasion of air space and noise pollution at best, distasteful and abusive, based on the content of the lyrics echoed at that time.
+Additionally, the atmosphere of those state-sanctioned public modes of transportation was seen as an invasion of airspace, and also viewed as a major contribution to noise pollution at its best; distasteful and abusive based on the content of the lyrics echoed at that time.

-Mark Nicely is president of the Jamaica Teachers' Association.
-Email feedback to firstname.lastname@example.org.
+Dr Mark Nicely is president of the Jamaica Teachers' Association.